peter-wachira/peter-wachira/README.md

 [![CodeWars](https://img.shields.io/badge/CodeWars%20-brightgreen.svg)](https://www.codewars.com/users/peethack)

-👋 Hello!
+👋Hello!
 My name is Peter Wachira, a passionate software developer and a Christian.
-I have always had great enthusiasm for creating quality software applications and building systems that impact the lives of people.
+I have always had great enthusiasm for building systems that impact the lives of people.
 I have been working as a software developer for the last 2 years using android and web development languages by leveraging software-development Life, Cycle methodologies to drive positive personal/team outcomes to increase velocity and on-time delivery of projects.
 These experiences have significantly contributed to how I approach and solve technical problems.
-When not immersed in code, plus some chill-hop music, you'll find me listening to a podcast, or taking nature walks.
-Some of the exciting projects I've worked on are https://peter-wachira.github.io/droid/
+When not immersed in code, plus some jazzy music, you'll find me listening to podcasts or taking nature walks.
+Some of the exciting projects I've worked on are: https://peter-wachira.github.io/droid/ lets connect.

 ### 💼 Career
 - Developer at Proto Energy in Nairobi, Kenya ~ October 2020 to present